aritzLizoain/CNN-Image-Segmentation/README.md

 details about each parameter

-## Next steps
+## Future steps

-### Testing the trained model on real DAMIC detector images.
+* Improving accuracy and detecting clusters on simulated images.

-Real detector images will be tested.
+* Testing the trained model on real DAMIC detector images.

 ## Contributing